yesodweb/serversession/README.md

       `Snap.Snaplet.Session.Backends.CookieSession` based on
       `clientsession`.

+    * `serversession-frontend-wai`: Generic support for WAI applications via the `wai-session` package by using a `vault`.

 If your favorite storage backend or framework is not listed above, please send us a pull request!
 The `serversession` package should work for any session that may be represented as a